Goan Muslims: History

 The Delhi Sultanate took over Goa in 1312.
 In turn, they were forced to surrender Goa by 1370 to Harihara I of Vijayanagara.
 The Vijayanagara monarchs ruled Goa for the next hundred years (until 1469), before it passed to the Bahmani sultans of Gulbarga.
 After the Bahmani Sultanate collapsed the Adil Shahis of Bijapur took over, making Velha Goa their ancillary capital.
 During this era, Muslim pilgrims from all over India embarked on their journey to Mecca from Goa.
-Thus by this time Muslim community evolved in Goa as a combination conversions and intermarriage with local converts.
+Thus by this time Muslim community evolved in Goa.

 By the time the Portuguese arrived in 1510, the population of Tiswadi had a vast number of Muslim population.
 Afonso de Albuquerque took the help of Timoji and defeated the ruling Bijapur king Yusuf Adil Shah during the Portuguese conquest of Goa.
-The Bijapur Muslim residents of Goa were exiled (e.g. Benastarim) or killed (e.g. Velha Goa) by the Portuguese and the local Hindus.
+The Muslim residents of Goa were exiled (e.g. Benastarim) or killed (e.g. Velha Goa) by the Portuguese and the local Hindus.
 All the mosques were destroyed and churches were built on them.

 From 1560 to 1821, the Goa Inquisition was established.
 One of its primary targets were crypto-Muslims of North African origin who had immigrated to Goa from the Iberian peninsula following the Portuguese conquest.
 Of the 1,582 persons convicted between 1560 and 1623, 45.2% were convicted for offenses related to Judaism and Islam.
 However, a compilation of the auto-da-fé statistics of the Goa Inquisition from 1560 to 1821 revealed that a grand total of only 57 persons were burnt in the flesh and 64 in effigy (i.e. a statue resembling the person).
 All the burnt were convicted as relapsed heretics or for sodomy.

 Demography

 Native Goan Muslims are concentrated in the Novas Conquistas regions of Sattari, Bicholim, Sanguem, Ponda, Betul, Salcete, Tiswadi, Canacona, Pilar, Old Goa, Bardez and some areas of the coast of Vasco Da Gama.
 Their language parallels Dakhini of the Deccan Plateau.
 This dialect of Urdu has heavy Konkani influence and may be considered the "Konkani slang" of Goan Muslims.
-Goan Muslims are bilingual (speaking Konkani outside the home); some are educated in Portuguese, and they use the Perso-Arabic and Devanagari scripts for written communication.
+Goan Muslims are bilingual (speaking Konkani outside the home); mostly are educated in Portuguese, and they use the Perso-Arabic and Devanagari scripts for written communication.
 Muslims resident in Goa constituted 8.33% of Goa population in 2011, but of these only a tiny minority are native Goans.